LA Program Overview

 - LAs will have a unique opportunity to meet and work with other students, and to help other students succeed in their courses.

-Candidates should be in good academic standing, and have earned an A or B+ in course in which they will serve as a learning assistant.
+Candidates should be in good academic standing, and have successfully completed the course for which they will serve as a Learning Assistant.
 The ability to work with small groups and good administrative skills are required.

-If you are currently a learning assistant (or if you were a learning assistant in the past), please provide us with your current contact information so that we can maintain our alumni database records.
-(Note: the password to complete the contact info survey is laprogram)
+If you are currently a LA (or if you were an LA in the past), please provide us with your current contact information so that we can maintain our alumni database records.
+(Note: the password to complete the contact info survey is "laprogram".)